Heoster/Heoster/README.md

 I'm a passionate **Full-Stack Engineer** from Khatauli, India, specializing in building innovative AI-powered applications and seamless web experiences.
 I love combining cutting-edge AI technology with beautiful, responsive design to create solutions that make a real impact.

-Currently building **CODEEX-AI Solutions** and developing intelligent platforms that serve thousands of users worldwide.
+Currently building **CODEEX-AI** and developing intelligent platforms that serve thousands of users worldwide.
 Always learning, always building! 🔥

 ---